diegopacheco/diegopacheco-architecture-library/src/epilogue/HOW_I_WROTE_THE_BOOK.md

 # How I wrote this book?

+I blog [since](https://diego-pacheco.blogspot.com/2007/03/boas-vindas-primeiro-post.html) `2007` that is:
+\\( \text{current year} - 2007 \\)
+years blogging.

 I wrote this book in a very different way compared with my 3 previous books.
 My 3 previous books were written in a formal way.
-This one was written in a very differrent way.
-Let's exmplain the "formal process" and how usually it worked for me:
+This one was written in a very different way.
+Let's explain the "formal process" and how usually it worked for me:
 * You need to write a proposal, proposal get debated and approved, you write.
-* Formal books habe length requirements usually 300 pages.
+* Formal books have length requirements usually 300 pages.
 * Formal books once approved are waterfall and have several phases.
 * Once you deliver a chapter, there is a a english reviewer.
-* After the english reviwer there is the technical reviewer.
+* After the english reviewer there is the technical reviewer.
-* After that there is copy-writing, index, layouting and finilay printing.
+* After that there is copy-writing, index, layouting and finally printing.
 * Traditional process take from 7 to 12 months.
-* I wrote books alone and with other people, more people you have, more coordination you need and longer it takes, more things can go wrong, it's literaly no diffrent than a project.
+* I wrote books alone and with other people, more people you have, more coordination you need and longer it takes, more things can go wrong, it's literally no different than a project.

 I want a different experience, I did several things differently here, I'm not saying I would never do traditional books again, but for sure is different, there are somethings here I like a lot, for instance:
- * Becaue I used `mdbook` the book is written with a tool in Rust which is markdown based.
+ * Because I used `mdbook` the book is written with a tool in Rust which is markdown based.
  * Mdbook has 3 killer features for me:
    * It has a built in search engine, and a very good one.
    * It provides a direct link to all pages of the book, every page has a unique URL.